outdreamer/build-a-cure-1/docs/specific/math_terms.md

 			though it does preserve ratios of distances between points lying on a straight line

 			- examples: translation, scaling, homothety, similarity transformation, reflection, rotation, shear mapping, and compositions of them in any combination & sequence

-	- topological space:

-		- a set of points & neighborhoods for each point with axioms relating neighborhoods & points

-		- sufficiently general to allow properties:

-			- continuity
-			- convergence
-			- connectedness

-		- examples of topological spaces:

-			- metric space: a set & a metric function on the set (example: euclidean space where the metric is the distance of the straight line connecting two points)

-	- manifold:

-		- an n-dimensional space where the locality of each point represents a homeomorphism euclidean space of dimension n

 - examine property map to number types, number fields, spaces, and sets